DualBrain/gotBASIC/other.md

 - [Basic4GL](https://www.basic4gl.net/): Write programs in BASIC on your PC - then run them on your Android phone or tablet.
 - [BBC BASIC](http://www.bbcbasic.co.uk/bbcbasic.html)
 - [Blassic](http://blassic.net/): Blassic is a classic Basic interpreter.
 The line numbers are mandatory, and it has PEEK & POKE.
 The main goal is to execute programs written in old interpreters, even those that use peculiar control flow constructs or automodifiable code.
 However, it can be used as a scripting language, and has some not-so-classic instructions.
 It has graphics modes that are compatible with some classic systems and user defined.
+- [bootBASIC](https://github.com/nanochess/bootBASIC): bootBASIC is a BASIC language in 512 bytes of x86 machine code.
 - [Bywater BASIC Interpreter](https://sourceforge.net/projects/bwbasic/): The Bywater BASIC Interpreter (bwBASIC) implements a large superset of the ANSI Standard for Minimal BASIC (X3.60-1978) and a significant subset of the ANSI Standard for Full BASIC (X3.113-1987) in C.
 - [Decimal BASIC](http://hp.vector.co.jp/authors/VA008683/english/): Decimal BASIC is a programming environment for those who write programs for their own investigation.
 Decimal BASIC adopts ANSI/ISO Full BASIC as its syntax, because Full BASIC has suitable facilities for those who are unacquainted with the peculiar knowledge about computers.
 - [DolyeSoft BASIC 2.0](http://doylesoft.com/BASIC/?i=1): DoyleSoft BASIC, is a free, BASIC-like scripting language and IDE for all 32 and 64 bit versions of Windows.